 The University of North Carolina at Chapel Hill (UNC-Chapel Hill) first welcomed students in 1795 and became the nation’s first public university.
-With a population of over 50,000, UNC-CH ranks among the great institutions of higher education in the US.
+With a student population of close to 30,000, UNC-CH ranks among the great institutions of higher education in the US.
 UNC’s Political Science Department enjoys a strong reputation and is comprised of top-notch professors – many of whom specialize in comparative and European politics.
 The TAM Program is housed within UNC’s Center for European Studies.
 This Center is also an EU Center of Excellence and serves as the network coordinator for all such centers based in the US.

 The Center for European Studies at UNC-CH (CES) is one of only a handful of centers in the US currently recognized and funded both as an NRC and as a European Union Center of Excellence funded by the European Commission.
 Our offerings are a testament to the strength of our programs in WE studies and to the research productivity of our WE faculty.
 Our Center promotes original research and data collection among faculty members and graduate students, funding the development of new WE undergraduate and graduate courses in the Arts and Sciences as well as in the professional schools, and contributing to the nation’s supply of specialists by organizing summer PhD workshops, a Languages Across the Curriculum Program, and curriculum development on Islamic Societies in Europe.
 The Center recently introduced an undergraduate major in Contemporary European Studies.